-- 3.7.3 Learning objectives should be established at the beginning of training. - 3.7.4 Employee training and retraining should be documented. - 3.7.5 The employer shall determine, through regular supervision and on-the-job assessments conducted on at least an annual basis, that each employee is complying with the safety-related work practices required by their job assignments. - 3.7.5.1 On-the-job assessments should be documented. - 3.7.6 The employer shall provide additional training or retraining to an employee under any one or more of the following conditions: - a) It is determined that the employee has performed a safety-sensitive task incorrectly, - b) New technology, new types of equipment, and/or changes in procedures necessitate the use of safety-related work practices that are different from those which the employee would normally use. - c) It is otherwise determined as needed by the employer.
+- 3.7.3 Learning objectives should be established at the beginning of training. - 3.7.4 Employee training and retraining should be documented. - 3.7.5 The employer shall determine, through regular supervision and on-the-job assessments conducted on at least an annual basis, that each employee is complying with the safety-related work practices required by their job assignments. - 3.7.5.1 On-the-job assessments should be documented. - 3.7.6 The employer shall provide additional training or retraining to an employee under any one or more of the following conditions:

+- b) New technology, new types of equipment, and/or changes in procedures necessitate the use of safety-related work practices that are different from those which the employee would normally use. c) It is otherwise determined as needed by the employer.